 In the meantime, let's prepare the other ingredients!

-Mix Worcestershire sauce, oyster sauce, ketchup, honey and soy sauce in a small bowl and set it aside for later.
+Mix Worcestershire sauce, oyster sauce, ketchup, honey, and soy sauce in a small bowl and set it aside for later.

 Since this recipe is for two portions of okonomiyaki, I take the rested batter and divide it into two bowls.
-Unless you're making two at the same time (in two frying pans), place one bowl back in the fridge.
-You should mix the ingredients right before cooking to prevent soggy ingredients and watery batter.
+Place one bowl back in the fridge if you’re making two at the same time (in two frying pans).

-Although it is sometimes considered heresy and it takes extra effort, separating the eggs and making meringue with the egg whites can make the batter extremely fluffy.
+Although it is sometimes considered heresy and takes extra effort, separating the eggs and making meringue with the egg whites can make the batter extremely fluffy.

 It is always tricky to think how big and thick okonomiyaki should be.
-Some restaurants have small and thick ones while others have large thin ones.
+Some restaurants have small and thick ones, while others have large thin ones.
 Similar to deep pan pizza vs thin crust pizza, it entirely depends on preference.

 Lay the pork belly (if using) over the top of the wet batter and sprinkle with a pinch of salt and pepper.